 Having these advanced cybersecurity skills will take your career to the next level:

-Our recent cybersecurity report states that when it comes to data analysis, companies are using more basic practices that have been in place for some time rather than more advanced practices that use massive data sets or machine-learning algorithms.
-This is where advanced cybersecurity pros come in and can recommend changes for their organizations to set new best practices companywide.
+Our recent cybersecurity report states that when it comes to data analysis, organizations are using more basic practices that have been in place for some time rather than more advanced practices that use massive data sets or machine-learning algorithms.
+This is where advanced cybersecurity pros come in and can recommend changes for their organizations to set new best practices company-wide.

 Threat KnowledgeThreat intelligence is information that helps organizations prevent or diminish cyberattacks.
 After an organization gets attacked and is in the recovery process, they can share their solution and remediation plan to help other organizations avoid the same problems.
 Understanding the threat landscape, knowing where to find new information about cyberattacks and sharing that knowledge to help others inside and out of your organization is an advanced cybersecurity skill.
 Information Sharing and Analysis Organizations (ISAOs), like the CompTIA ISAO, and Information Sharing and Analysis Centers (ISACs) are member organizations that allow cybersecurity professionals to share information with a trusted group of peers in the industry.